oasci/raygent/README.md

 ```

 > [!TIP]
+> Sinks operate using a first-in, first-out (FIFO) queue.
-> Sinks use queues (i.e., first-in, first-out); messages will not be in the order they are sent.
+> Batches are processed when finished, not necessarily in the order they are sent into the DAG.

 ## Installation